-How to cook smothered pork chops with mushroom gravy in oven, on stove top, or in a slow cooker is here.
+How to cook pork chops with mushroom gravy in oven, on stove top, or in a slow cooker is here.
 Tender bone-in, thin or How to Cook 2 Inch Thick Pork Chops perfectly in sauce for a high protein dinner idea.

 Juicy pork chops with gravy is a feel good meal, period.
 Doesn’t take long either, cooked together or separately and then combined.
 With whole button or portobello mushrooms you can smother your meat to make super tender dinner recipe. (post may contain affiliate links present)

 If you really wanted to use a can of condensed soup I will show how that differs below from our homemade sauce.
 Not a big difference but honestly from scratch is always better.
-You can start with just salt and pepper on your meat or go all our with our Dry Rub Baked Pork Chops and go from there.
+You can start with just salt and pepper on your meat or go all our with our Best Baked Pork Chops and go from there.

 Baked in the oven with just a quick sear of the pork chops on the stovetop will take the longest.
 It’s closer to 30 minutes.
 You don’t have to cook down the shrooms to begin with though as they will get softer in the oven later.
 If you like a combine and bake meal without standing at the stove then by all means follow this method, shared below.

-Now the cook time will vary depending on the thickness you choose.
-I recommend 3/4″ – 1 inch, those are “regular”.
-Any thinner will be faster, like 2-3 minutes, thicker will take longer obviously.
-You can make each one separately a number of ways and then combine.
+Thinner will be faster, like 2-3 minutes.
 We share How Long to Cook Thin Pork Chops in Oven here but will also explain directions cooked together below.

-Crock Pot Pork Chops with Cream of Mushroom Soup
+Pork Chops with Mushroom Gravy Recipe

 Can you cook pork chops in gravy?